apache/hudi/rfc/rfc-51/rfc-51.md

 # Approvers

 - @Raymond
+- @Vinoth
+- @Danny

 # Statue
 JIRA: [https://issues.apache.org/jira/browse/HUDI-3478](https://issues.apache.org/jira/browse/HUDI-3478)

-# Hudi Supports Change-Data-Capture
+# Hudi to Support Change-Data-Capture

 ## Abstract

-We want to introduce the Change-Data-Capture(CDC) capacity that make hudi can produce the changeing data by which we can know how the records is changed, to response the CDC cases.
+The Change-Data-Capture (CDC) feature enables Hudi to show how records were changed by producing the changes and therefore to handle CDC query usecases.

 ## Background

-In some use cases where hudi tables is used as streaming source, We want to be aware every records' changing in one commit exactly.
-In a certain commit or snapshot, which records are inserted, which records are deleted, and which records are updated.
-Even for the updated records, both the old value before updated and the new value after updated are needed.
+In cases where Hudi tables used as streaming sources, we want to be aware of all records' changes in one commit exactly, as in which records were inserted, deleted, and updated.
+And for updated records, the old values before update and the new ones after.

-To implement this capacity, we have to upgrade the write and read parts.
-Let hudi can figure out the changing data when read.
-And in some cases, writing the extra data to help querying the changing data if necessary.
+To implement this feature, we need to implement the logic on the write and read path to let Hudi figure out the changed data when read.
+In some cases, we need to write extra data to help optimize CDC queries.

-## Scenario Definition
+## Scenarios

-Here use a simple case to explain the CDC.
+Here is a simple case to explain the CDC.

 ![](scenario-definition.jpg)

-Here we follow the debezium output format, there are four columns shown:
+We follow the debezium output format: four columns as shown below

 - op: the operation of this record;
 - ts_ms: the timestamp;
 - source: source information such as the name of database and table. **Maybe we don't need this column in Hudi**;